-Whilst the capital has been the center of political unrest, closer to home, local business owners have been venting their fury at the new boss of Koh Chang National Park, Veera Khunchaiyarak.
+Whilst the capital has been the center of political unrest, closer to home, local business owners have been venting their fury at the imminent introduction of a park fee in the Koh Chang National Park.

 A few meetings later and the plan has been put on ice until the middle of next year, so we will keep you posted.
 Seems flavour of the month at the moment, these truces, though not sure how long the other slightly more important one up in Bangkok might last!

 Collection is on site by the rangers in an inflatable dinghy.
 This park fee is not included in our guide to the snorkeling prices.